-The fintech is growing and attractive market in China.
-The competitors in the consumer loans market as well as the wealth management include internet giants Alibaba, Tencent and JD.com, new startups and also traditional banks.
+Fintech is a growing and attractive market in China.
+The competitors in the consumer loans market, as well as the wealth management, include internet giants Alibaba, Tencent, and JD.com, new startups, and also traditional banks.

 To remain competitive, it is important for Lufax to focus on offering superior experience and personalized offerings.
 We believe Lufax is positioned well to serve their specific segment of small businesses and affluent clients.

 The fintech market is fast-growing and Chinese authorities are keeping a close eye to have appropriate regulations in place.
 With easy access to loans via apps, concerns are growing about internet lending practices and potential defaults.
 The regulatory changes can have a significant impact on the business, as was the case for Ant and JD Digital with their postponed IPOs.

 The authorities are also taking steps to allow traditional banks to be more competitive, for example by no longer restricting the daily interest rates for credit cards.
 This gives banks flexibility to lower interest rates in order to compete with online lenders or charge higher interest rates for higher-risk clients.

 The proposed regulations are also expected to restrict the data collection so that the companies only collect data that is necessary.
 This may eventually impact the accuracy of the risk assessment models that fintech companies use, as they oftentimes also collect data that is ‘nice-to-have.

 The risk of regulatory changes in the fintech market is high, but as of now, Lufax seems to be in a good position after the smooth IPO.
 Lufax also proved in the past that is able to pivot, as they did with the P2P lending business when they transformed the business model without taking significant hits on financials.